Does the Question Really Matter? Training-Free Data Selection for Vision-Language SFT: Analysis and Ablation Studies

 \subsection{Robustness to Target Model}

 To evaluate whether the selected data exhibits cross-model utility, we replace the target model from LLaVA-1.5-7B with the more capable pre-trained Qwen2-VL-2B~\cite{wang2024qwen2vlenhancingvisionlanguagemodels}, while fixing the evaluator as Qwen2-VL-7B-Instruct.
 All experiments are conducted on Vision-Flan.
 Given the higher capacity of Qwen2-VL-2B, we adopt a moderate learning rate of $1\mathrm{e}{-4}$, while keeping other hyperparameters unchanged.
 As shown in Table~\ref{tab:target}, CVS consistently outperforms random sampling across all sampling ratios (5\%, 10\%, and 15\%), even when applied to the stronger Qwen2-VL-2B target model.
 These results indicate that CVS captures model-agnostic data utility, selecting informative samples that remain effective across different target models.
+Similar results are observed when using LLaVA-1.5-13B as the target model (see Appendix~\ref{Benchmark_results}).